 (yeah, I know.
 Spotless.
 Only cause I locked the girls out and repainted.
 They ran in afterwards and decorated with brown polka dots.
 Thanks girls!)

 2. Run.
 Rule of thumb here is 10 square feet per chicken.
 To cover or not to cover?
 Well, if you just have a small run, cover so it won't get nasty with mud when it rains.
 Cause it will.
 Some things that can help with mud - THINK ABOUT LOCATION.
 Flat low places can flood.
 A slope can help drain.
 In fact, a french drain (a ditch with a water pipe and rocks) can really help keep the run dry.
-Other things that can help - we have found cypress mulch to be a wonderful thing for the ground in the run.
-We have sand in a run for the bantams.
+Other things that can help - we have found cypress mulch topped with pine chips to be a wonderful thing for the ground in the run.
+We had sand in a run for the bantams.
 Both have pros and cons.
 Sand can easily be scooped with a kitty litter scoop.
 But it gets nasty when wet, and hard to scoop.
 Cypress mulch drains well and smells better, but it's harder to get the poop.
+We've since gotten rid of all sand and moved completely to dirt or cypress/pine chips.
 Hardwood mulch grows mold, so we don't use that.
-Our covered run for the big girls just has dirt - we add bags of topsoil when it gets low, so it's sort of like a large dust bath.
-We have a large run that the big girls can go out into during the day - it is surrounded by several types of wire, barbed wire, bird netting, and holographic tape.
-Plus two goats :).
+Our covered run for the pet girls just has dirt - we add bags of topsoil when it gets low, so it's sort of like a large dust bath.
+We have a large run that the big girls can go out into during the day - it is surrounded by several types of wire, barbed wire, bird netting, electric wire, and holographic tape.
 DO NOT USE CHICKEN WIRE FOR YOUR RUN.
 Chicken wire keeps chickens in.
 It will not keep predators out.
 Raccoons can easily tear through chicken wire.
 We use 1/2 inch hardware wire.

 (the girls were quite interested in the whole procedure)

 3. Food.
 Those girls gotta eat.
 They will eat less if they free range, but they can all be killed in one day with the right predators.
 We do about 2 hours of supervised free ranging every day while doing chores.
 They love it!
 Some people mix their own chicken food - I do not find that cost effective.
 Some just feed corn - that is not balanced and you will get fewer eggs and more health problems.
 Chick starter is great for chicks - medicated or unmedicated.
+We don't use medicated, since that can be hard on bantams.
+We use Kalmbach non-medicated chick starter (18%).
 Most people feed their hens layer feed, which is supplemented with extra calcium.
-We have chosen to keep all our hens on chick starter with added probiotics, omega egg layer supplement, kelp, and diatomaceous earth.
+We have chosen to keep all our hens on chick starter with added vitamins (we presently use Fertrell Nutri-Balancer and Fertrell Show and Breeder Supplement.
 The extra calcium in the layer feed is not great for chicks or roosters, so it is just easier for us to use chick starter.
+Sometimes people switch to a feather fixer food during the molting time.
+We just keep their vitamins going and they do just fine on chick starter - I don't like to switch foods, since it upsets their tummies and adds stress.

 (I kind of adore the fact that there is a baby on one of the mom's backs)

 4. Water.
 Clean water helps keep your birds healthy.
-We add vitamins (Avian SuperPack) twice a week and BOB probiotics once a week.
-Then just fresh water on the other four days.
+We add vitamins (Avian SuperPack from jefferspet) once a week.
+Then just fresh water on the other six days.

 5. Grit.
 Chickens have gizzards to grind food rather than teeth.
 So, they need bits of rock to help that grinding.
-You can buy grit. but if your flock free ranges, they will probably pick up plenty in the yard.
-I buy a bag of grit once a year and toss it into the run, but you can just keep a separate bowl available.
+You can buy grit, but if your flock free ranges, they will probably pick up plenty in the yard.
+I buy a bag of grit once a year and toss it into the run or put out small containers, depending on the coop.
 Of course, sometimes babies think a grit or oyster shell bucket makes a fun bed!

 7. Interesting things.
 What does this mean?
 Your birds will get bored and peck at each other if your run is just an empty box.
 Think outside the box for what you put in the box!
 Cement blocks to climb, Christmas trees, logs (secured so they don't roll), crates for shelter, etc.

 (I scavenge Christmas trees.
-I make a big house with walls of trees for warmth in the winter, which the goats then eat.
+I make a big house with walls of trees for warmth in the winter.
 And the chickens love to climb on them for some reason.
 Then in spring the skeletons make great hiding places for chicks.
-Plus the goats love to nibble the ends and use them as scratching posts.
 It is August right now and my trees - or the remains anyway - are still in use!)

 8. Dust Bath.
 Almost forgot!
 This is sooooo important - ironically chickens clean themselves by bathing in dirt!
 It knocks off any parasites, loosens old feathers, and breaks up any bigger pieces of dirt (ie poop).
 Do not use peat moss.
 We used that for a while, but ended up almost losing a chick - it is just too fine and fluffy so she breathed it in.
 We use dirt.
 Plain old topsoil from a home improvement store.
-I do add in a bit of diatomaceous earth.
+I do add in a bit of diatomaceous earth if the bath is in a well ventilated outside area.
 Wood ash is fabulous too, as long as it is not from treated lumber.

 Now.... extras.
 Chickens don't <need> these, but we like them.
 Plus, we have noticed a huge increase in health using these extras - glossy feathers, bright eyes, good weight.

 1. Vitamins.
 Do chickens need vitamins?
 Well, all I can say, is we notice a difference in the gloss of their feathers and their overall health.
 We put kelp in the food for minerals (1 cup/50lbs food).
-We also add 1/2 bag Omega Egg Maker supplement per 50 lbs of food.
-And twice a week they get vitamins in their water (Avian SuperPack).
-We use 1/2 tsp/3 gallons water.
+We also add 1/4 -1/2 bag Omega Egg Maker supplement per 50 lbs of food.
+And once a week they get vitamins in their water (Avian SuperPack).
+We use 1/2 tsp per 3 gallons of water.

 2. Probiotics.
 Great for gut health!
-Ours get probiotics in 3 ways - Probios in their food (1 cup/50lbs), Big Ole Bird in their water once a week, and in fermented food.
+Ours get probiotics in 3 ways - Probios in their food under times of stress (1 cup/50lbs), probiotics that are an ingredient in their non-meducated Kalmbach chick starter, and in fermented food.
 Sometimes they are so enthusiastic that they knock over their fermented food!

 6. Deworming.
 Some people deworm, some don't.
 Some only deworm when they see worms or have unthrifty birds.
-Our birds live with two goats during the day, so we worm spring and fall.
+Our birds live on land where goats once lived, so we deworm spring and fall.
 I use Valbazen, a broad spectrum dewormer.

 Take care of your girls and they will take care of you!
 Here are some photos of the wonderful rewards!